-The word “Cervical” in Cervical Myelopathy, refers to the first seven vertebrae of your spinal column.
-These vertebrae provide a bony network that protects the spinal cord and supports the neck and head.
+The word “cervical” in Cervical Myelopathy refers to the first seven vertebrae of your spinal column.
+Myelopathy occurs when something harmful is pressing against the spinal cord.

 - Painful, stiff neck